zonemaster/zonemaster/docs/internal/distrib-testing/README.md

 ## Use cases

-1. Creating Perl tar balls for testing 1).
+1. Creating Perl tarballs for testing 1).
-2. Creating Perl tar balls for uploading to CPAN as part of a Zonemaster release 1).
+2. Creating Perl tarballs for uploading to CPAN as part of a Zonemaster release 1).
 3. Creating Zonemaster-GUI zip distribution for testing.
 4. Creating Zonemaster-GUI zip distribution for release.